 We recommend a periodic Manual Battery Test, especially if the Automatic Battery Test is disabled, in order to verify if the Battery can provide the expected backup time in case of Utility Failure.

-We recommend this test be performed at least every 3 months, especially if the Battery is not sufficiently discharged during normal operation.
+We recommend that this test is performed at least every 3 months, especially if the Battery is not sufficiently discharged during normal operation.

 The discharge time you use should be at least half of the Battery runtime.